 Transfer of a person and his vehicle to another state or country with proof of registration in that state or country and cancellation of a registration in Massachusetts

 Overvaluation of a motor vehicle – (if you feel your motor vehicle’s value is to high please contact the

-Boston RMV contact number is 857 368-8000, if they change the value please make sure the
+Boston RMV contact number is 857 368-8181, ask for excise tax dept., if they change the value please make